Be sure you use the proper cover letter format to make your cover letter readable and professional.

 Be sure to proofread your hospitality cover letter before sending it to ensure that there are no grammar or spelling errors that make you appear unprofessional.

-2. Use hard numbers to show your hospitality achievements
+2. Showcase your hospitality achievements

 Hospitality employers prefer to hire candidates with a proven track record of success.
 By using hard numbers to describe your accomplishments, you can show you have what it takes to thrive in a hospitality role.